 Being a successful actor in today’s industry requires more than just acting well.
 It requires a detailed knowledge of the industry and the ability to create your own work.
 Alongside your acting training, you will develop the skills to write, produce and promote your own work.
 In addition, the second-to-none business training you receive will allow you to negotiate the areas of self-promotion, finance and health maintenance.
-ISA acting training works alongside the Film courses of Sydney Film School allowing students to develop a truly integrated knowledge of the screen world.
+ISA acting training works to develop a truly integrated knowledge of the screen world.
 Students are encouraged to create independent networks and projects to further their industry contacts and develop their experience.

 The result of your training will be strong skills in all aspects of acting for screen, detailed knowledge of the screen industry and the technical ability to generate your own work and opportunities.

 To successfully complete the 10130NAT Advanced Diploma of Acting for Contemporary Screen Media qualification, you must complete the 13 core units of competency.
 The units and the respective years you will be doing each unit are outlined in the table.

 The first semester focuses on the foundation skills to set you up for your training and guide you for the training to come.